Star Wars: Fictional timeline

 The Star Wars canon fictional universe spans multiple eras, of which three are focused around each of the film trilogies.
+The franchise typically uses the climatic Battle of Yavin from the 1977 film as its epoch; for example, the first season of Andor takes place five years before the battle ("5 BBY").
 The following eras were defined in January 2021, and further refined and expanded in April 2023: